Understanding Hearing Loss

 Degree of Hearing Loss

-No two hearing losses are the same.
+No two hearing impairments are the same.
 As you receive your hearing test your hearing professional will help you understand the degree and type of your hearing loss.
 Below are threshold ranges depending on the degree of loss.
-Most hearing losses are Presbycusis by nature and often falling off first in the high frequencies as illustrated.
+Most problems are Presbycusis by nature and often falling off first in the high frequencies as illustrated.

 - Normal hearing ranges from -10dB to 20 dB.